giminni/docker-grav/README.md

 * `${GRAV_HOME}/bin/grav-purge.sh` = Remove all grav artefacts, build cache, container and images
 * `${GRAV_HOME}/bin/grav-run.sh` = Run the grav docker container from the specified values
 * `${GRAV_HOME}/bin/grav-setcore.sh` = Configures the grav production/development core version string
-* `${GRAV_HOME}/bin/grav-shell.sh` = Access the container over SSH on port `2222` using the provided SSH keys
+* `${GRAV_HOME}/bin/grav-shell.sh` = Access the container locally by opening a shell

-> NOTE: Please consult the usage information of each local bash script by executing the command without arguments.
+>  Note: Please consult the usage information of each local bash script by executing the command without arguments.

 ## Downloading files to be cached into the rootfs directory